 In Big Difference, students must write code that takes an array and returns the difference between the largest and smallest numbers in the array.
 This challenge can require the use of many fundamental coding concepts, and requires students to think creatively about their approach.

 Enjoy Python exercises for kids

-We hope you enjoyed learning about some fun, engaging Python exercises.
+We hope you enjoyed these some fun, engaging Python exercises.
 These mini-projects can help build Python fluency, and are great ways to get your student problem solving.

-If your child enjoyed these challenges and would like to work on full-scale Python projects, we recommend signing up for our Python for AI series of classes.
+If you enjoyed these challenges and would like to work on full-scale Python projects, we recommend signing up for our Python for AI series of classes.
 Python for AI 1 will be great for students who are still brushing up on their fundamental coding skills.
-Students who were able to successfully complete all or most of these challenges may start with Python for AI 2, Python for AI 3 or (in special cases), Python for AI 4.
-These classes cover advanced topics and involve longer, more involved projects.
+Students who were able to successfully complete all or most of these challenges may start with Python for AI 2, which covers advanced topics and involve longer, more involved projects.

-Up next, explore fun Python project for kids.
+Up next, for even more activities to build your skills, explore fun Python projects for kids.